 How many items may I submit?

-For each issue, you may send up to two submissions (separate submissions, one per genre) of the following:
+For each issue, you may send up to two submissions (separate submissions, one per email)

 - 3-5 poems (no fewer than 3, please) of less than a page, one poem per page.

-- up to three pieces of flash fiction, each fewer than 1,000 words
+- up to three pieces of micro/flash fiction, each fewer than 1,000 words

 - one piece of short fiction (fewer than 4,000 words.)In extraordinary cases we’ll accept longer works.

 - one essay (<4,000 words)